saif-mal1k/web-development/README.md

 - learn html
 - learn CSS
 - learn js
-- clone a few websites using only above 3 language and no framework you may use Vscode as code editor.
+- clone a few websites using only above 3 language and no framework.
+I used Vscode as code editor & Live Server Extension.
 - develop a few websites by seeing ui/ux designs.
 - learn bootstrap, develop 5 fully functional websites as fast as possible.
 - learn a frontend framework such as React.
 - learn a backend framework such as Node.
 - learn express.

 <br/>